Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cash-tokens-tutorial-1.md

 Cash Tokens includes:

 - **Fungible Tokens**: FTs are just numbers that permit you to create simple tokens like on most any other chain, including meme coins, company shares, utility tokens, etc.
-- **Non-Fungible Tokens**: NFTs are the [JPEG photos we’ve all come to know and love](https://en.wikipedia.org/wiki/Non-fungible_token), but BCH NFTs are much more than this—they permit the passing of messages and commitments that facilitate the creation of on-chain decentralized applications.
+- **Non-Fungible Tokens**: NFTs are the [JPEG photos we’ve all come to know and love](https://en.wikipedia.org/wiki/Non-fungible_token), but BCH NFTs are much more than this—they permit the passing of messages (known as commitments) that facilitate the creation of on-chain decentralized applications.

 The Cash Tokens upgrade also adds new opcodes.
 [Opcodes](https://documentation.cash/protocol/blockchain/script#operation-codes-opcodes) are built-in functions that you can use in on-chain Bitcoin scripts.

 Cash Tokens was authored by BCH developer [Jason Dreyzehner](https://blog.bitjson.com/), and subsequently refined and implemented via the [CHIP](https://bch.info/en/chips) (Cash Improvement Proposals) process for Bitcoin Cash protocol governance with the participation of many BCH community members.

-### What You Can Do With Cash Tokens ✅
+### What You Can Do With Cash Tokens

 Use cases for Cash Tokens include the following: